zdravkov/kendo-docs/api/dataviz/chart.md

 ### tooltip.shared `Boolean`*(default: false)*

-A value indicating if the tooltip should be displayed.
+A value indicating if the tooltip should be shared.

 ### tooltip.sharedTemplate `String`